cpandey05/siessentials/siexamplehttpinboundoutbound/README.txt

+Build the Maven project to download all dependencies "mvn -X clean package"

 Refer /META-INF/spring/integration/setting.properties for all the values which can be set

 All classes needed to run sample App aer inside package com.cpandey.siexample